-35. Te Whakakitenga o Waikato include their area of interest as set out in the map below which is also available online in high resolution as Appendix 'B'.
+34. Te Whakakitenga o Waikato include their area of interest as set out in the map below.
 This is the area in which customary rights are exercised and where redress will be sought for the purposes of this Deed of Mandate.
+A high-resolution version is attached as Appendix 'A'.